Unity-Technologies/Addressables-Sample/README.md

 #### *Advanced/Custom Analyze Rule*
 This sample shows how to create custom AnalyzeRules for use within the Analyze window.
 Both rules follow the recommended pattern for adding themselves to the UI.
+There are no scenes to look at in this project, just analyze code.
 * Editor/AddressHasC
   * This is a non-fixable rule (meaning it will not fix itself).
   * When run, it checks that all addresses have a capital C in them.
 Any that do not are flagged as errors.